MrRoy09/PE_Parser/README.md

 ## Note

-Build will only succeed on Windows due to reliance on Windows.h
+Build will only succeed on Windows due to reliance on Windows.h.
+This dependency can be removed by simply copying the relevant structs in a header file and including that in pe_parser.h file